aregsar/aregsarblog/blog/2020/configure-laravel-to-use-php-redis/index.md

 The default out of the box .env file does not contain REDIS_PREFIX key so the second parameter of the env() function specifies a prefix using the APP_NAME.
 You can remover the out of the box prefix setting if you don't want a prefix.

 > I am not certain of this since I dont use the predis driver but the when connecting to redis server, the  Laravel predis driver code may substitute '_database_' in the prefix string with the database integer specified in the connection setting it uses to connect.
 Thereby giving a unique prefix per database.

-> Docs for the redis-cli cli can be found at `https://redis.io/topics/rediscli`